ocaml/ocaml.org/HACKING.md

 ### Deploying

-Commits added on some branches are are automatically deployed:
+Commits added on some branches are automatically deployed:
 - `main` on <https://ocaml.org/>.
 - `staging` on <https://staging.ocaml.org/>.